hazemshaban925/hazemshaban925/README.md

 ---

 ### :woman_technologist: About Me :
-- Full Stack Developer with experience in .NET, .NET Core, ASP.NET Core, Angular, React.js, Node.js, and Python.
+- Full Stack Developer with experience in .NET, Angular, React.js, Node.js, and Python.

-- Builds web apps with afocus on scalable cloud-native solutions across Azure, AWS, Oracle, and GCP.
+- Builds web apps with afocus on scalable cloud-native solutions across Azure, AWS, and Oracle.

 - Certified by Microsoft, AWS, Oracle, and IBM.
 Pursuing an MSc in Computer Science & AI.